WARNING: ADULT CONTENT

 “Bouncy, bouncy, bouncy, bouncy, bouncy on my leg

 Bouncy, bouncy, bouncy, bouncy, bouncy on my leg.

 “Ashley, pay attention, don’t get distracted.
 There will be a pop quiz.
 Any second now.”

 Dueling piano shows are, for better or worse, unabashedly sexist.
 There are scores of insults, crude insinuations, jokes, bits, sight gags, T & A encouragements and sexual references, all at the expense of the women in the audience, as a whole and individually.

 Grist for sexist humor includes dildos, camel toes, slut and whore designations, bisexuality, facial ejaculation, anal sex, gang banging, breast size, pubic fashion and blowjob aptitude.
 Of course there’s hands-on body contact, both appropriate to the show and otherwise.
-It would seem that most women love to be spanked, either by their friends, or their man, or their piano player.
+It would seem that every woman loves to be spanked, either by their friends or their man or their piano player.

 Some piano guys are total perverts and use the stage to shameful advantage.
 Hitting on a girl from the bench makes for a poor show, I think, as does public display of curve exploring.
 But chivalry gets checked at the bar door.
 And what is chivalry anyway, but the most delicate form of contempt?
 It’s true, ask any feminist.

 A rare few single women protest too much if they get in between the arms of the piano player and the piano itself for a particularly aggressive rock solo.
 (Duet?)
 The top of the grand piano lay down is a move only real professionals should ever attempt.